CobbyElsonfx/Brightfield-Website-Fullstack/README.md

 Test your API: Open your browser or any API testing tool like Postman and navigate to http://localhost:3000/news to see the news data.

 That's it!
 You have now created a news API in Node.
 You can further customize this API to suit your needs, such as adding additional routes, filters, or pagination.

+## FUNCTIONALITIES:
+  1. Ability to send emails to individuals who signs up for the program: I was able to achieve this using nodemail, a nodejs package that allows you to send messages.
+I also used the available template on sendGrid, SendGrid is an online email site that  provides already formatted emails templates one choose from customise to meet their needs